rsbondi/btcrpc-console/README.md

 # btcrpc-console

+*Note this console has been included in [this](https://github.com/rsbondi/btc-debug) project and is no longer maintained here.*

 ## Description
 A console for use in testing a bitcoin node via the rpc interface.
 Can be used instead of the bitcoin-cli or bitcoin-qt console.